<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 Featured Image

-For many companies, finding new and cost-effective ways to market their products and services is a must.
-Effective marketing helps keep the sales funnel full of prospects.
+It’s no secret that effective marketing helps keep the sales funnel full of prospects.
 However, traditional advertising channels (such as TV, print, and radio ads) have lost their cost-to-performance ratio.
+These channels are not only expensive, but you might find that your target audience has moved on to other platforms.

 According to data from Linchpin SEO, the average cost of a lead from “traditional advertising” channels is about $619 ($38 on the low end; $1,200 on the high end).
 Fit Small Business states that the average cost of a 30-second commercial spot on a national TV network is about $115,000—not including production costs.